 - The UK is committed to spending 2% of GDP on Defence, yet charges Scotland 5% (£3 billion).
 Scottish taxpayers put in much more than is spent in Scotland.
 Scotland’s defence budget needs only to be £2 billion “in line with modern European nations”.

 - There is a “revolving door” between arms dealers and the UK Government.

 - Britain’s forces are not configured for defence.
 They are configured for attack.

 - Trident is to be renewed at a cost of £205 billion – despite questions over its effectiveness in a defensive role against current global threats of terrorism, cyber attacks, disease and climate change.

 - The MoD has admitted that only 520 jobs are involved at Faslane – and the Scottish Government aim to more than make that up by basing the Scottish Navy there.

 - An independent Scotland will not sell arms We will only make what we need for a National Defence Service, and have no Weapons of Mass Destruction.

 In an independent Scotland, it will be the people of Scotland, and their Scottish Government, who will decide our future defence policy.

-You’ll find us on Yes Edinburgh West website, Facebook, National Yes Registry and Twitter.
-There is also a library of useful information on our SNP branch Forums on Defence and Trident.
+Yes Edinburgh West has a website, Facebook, Twitter, National Yes Registry and a Library of topics on Scottish Politics, including Independence, Defence and Trident.
 The 2014 Referendum White Paper (p.232) and the Wee Blue Book, although dated, give a good idea of policy options.